A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: SRBA: a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization

 \subsection{Assumptions}

-Before presenting our algorithm, we formulate several Assumptions on the functions $F$ and $G$.
-As for SARAH, the regularity assumptions are made on the individual functions $(G_i)_{1\leq i\leq n}$ and $(F_j)_{1\leq j\leq m}$ rather than on the empirical means $G$ and $F$.
-In \cref{ass:regul_F} and \cref{ass:regul_G}, we state the regularity needed on the outer function $F$ and inner function $G$ respectively. \begin{assumption}[Regularity of $F$] For all $j\in\setcomb{m}$, the function $F_j$ is twice differentiable.
-The function $F_j$ is $L^F_0$-Lipschitz continuous, its gradient $\nabla F_j$ is $L^F_1$-Lipschitz continuous and the Hessian $\nabla^2 F_j$ is $L^F_2$-Lipschitz continuous. \end{assumption}
+Before presenting our algorithm, we formulate regularity Assumptions on the functions $F$ and $G$. \begin{assumption} For all $j\in\setcomb{m}$, $F_j$ is twice differentiable and $L^F_0$-Lipschitz continuous.
+Its gradient is $L^F_1$-Lipschitz continuous and its Hessian is $L^F_2$-Lipschitz continuous. \end{assumption}

-\begin{assumption}[Regularity of $G$] For all $i\in\setcomb{n}$, The function $G_i$ is three times differentiable.
+\begin{assumption} For all $i\in\setcomb{n}$, $G_i$ is three times differentiable.
 Its first, second, and third order derivatives are respectively $L^G_1$-Lipschitz continuous, $L^G_2$-Lipschitz continuous, and $L^G_3$-Lipschitz continuous.
-For any $x\in\bbR^d$, the function $G_i(\,.\,,x)$ is $\mu_G$-strongly convex. \end{assumption} The strong convexity and the smoothness with respect to $z$ hold for instance when we consider an $\ell^2$-regularized logistic regression problem with non-separable data.
-These regularity assumptions up to first-order for $F$ and second-order for $G$ are standard in the stochastic bilevel literature \citep{Arbel2022, Ji2021, Yang2021a}.
-The second-order regularity for $F$ and third-order regularity for $G$ are necessary for the analysis of the dynamics of $v$, as it is the case in \cite{Dagreou2022}.

-As shown in \citet[Lemma 2.2]{Ghadimi2018}, these assumptions are sufficient to get the smoothness of $h$, which is a fundamental property to get a descent on $h$. \begin{proposition}[Smoothness of the value function] Under Assumptions \ref{ass:regul_F} and \ref{ass:regul_G}, the function $h$ is $L^h$ smooth for some $L^h>0$ which is precised in \cref{app:sec:smoothness_h}. \end{proposition}
+For $x\in\bbR^d$, the function $G_i(\,.\,,x)$ is $\mu_G$-strongly convex. \end{assumption} The strong convexity and the smoothness with respect to $z$ hold for instance when we consider an $\ell^2$-regularized logistic regression problem with non-separable data.
+These regularity assumptions up to first-order for $F$ and second-order for $G$ are standard in the stochastic bilevel literature \citep{Arbel2022amigo, Ji2021stocbio, Yang2021a}.
+The second-order regularity for $F$ and third-order regularity for $G$ are necessary for the analysis of the dynamics of the auxiliary variable $v$ we introduce in \cref{ssec:hyper_grad_approx}, as is the case in \cite{Dagreou2022SABA}.
+As shown in \citet[Lemma 2.2]{Ghadimi2018}, these assumptions imply the smoothness of $h$, which is a fundamental property to get a descent. \begin{proposition} Under Assumptions \ref{ass:regul_F} and \ref{ass:regul_G}, the function $h$ is $L^h$ smooth for some $L^h>0$ which is precised in \cref{app:sec:smoothness_h}. \end{proposition}